 Building walls in white primer and roadway sections in grey primer.
 The surrounding landscape and roadway sections were built by students Jim Rusk, Reece Harvie and Toby Maher.

 Simon And Charlie applying white filler to the embossed brickwork to give a white mortar effect to the walls.

 The end result with gutter/downpipe and window frames applied.
 Through the doors is puppet stage No 1 and through the window the doors separating the link corridor between the offices and the studio section.
 On the other side of the corridor is the SFX miniature stage where Thunderbird 2's launch sequence was filmed.

 The interior of the left hand studio building - Puppet workshop room straight ahead - store area to the left.
 Editing rooms on the right and payroll and the rushes theatre against the far wall.

 The 'staff' entrance with clocking in machine - the payroll office is behind the wall.
-Model detail by student Charlie Morrison.
+Model detail by Charlie Morrison.